 Digital Object Identifier (DOI)

 Bolker, Jessica, "Exemplary and Surrogate Models: Two modes of representation in biology" (2009).
-Biological Sciences Scholarship.
+Perspectives in Biology and Medicine.
 23.

 © 2009 The Johns Hopkins University Press